 Property Description mail.store.protocol Specifies the default Message Access Protocol.
 The Session.getStore() method returns a Store object that implements this protocol.
-The protocol can be explicitly specified by using Session.getStore(String protocol). mail.transport. protocol Specifies the default Transport Protocol.
+The protocol can be explicitly specified by using Session.getStore(String protocol).
+Defaults to the first appropriate protocol in the config fies. mail.transport. protocol Specifies the default Transport Protocol.
 The Session.getTransport() method returns a Transport object that implements this protocol.
 The client can explicitly specify the protocol by using Session.getTransport(String protocol). mail.host Specifies the default Mail server.
-The Store and Transport connect() methods use this property (if the protocol-specific host property is absent) to locate the target host. mail.user Specifies the username provided when connecting to a Mail server.
-The Store and Transport con- nect() methods use this property (if the proto- col-specific username property is absent) to obtain the username. mail. <protocol>.host</protocol> Specifies the protocol-specific default Mail server.
-This overrides the mail.host property.
+The Store and Transport connect() methods use this property (if the protocol-specific host property is absent) to locate the target host.
+Defaults to the local machine.

-Property Description mail.<protocol>.user</protocol> Specifies the protocol-specific default username for connecting to the Mail server.
-This overrides the mail.user property.
+Property Description mail.user Specifies the username provided when connecting to a Mail server.
+The Store and Transport con- nect() methods use this property (if the proto- col-specific username property is absent) to obtain the username.
+Defaults to user.name. mail. <protocol>.host</protocol> Specifies the protocol-specific default Mail server.
+This overrides the mail.host property. mail.<protocol>.user</protocol> Specifies the protocol-specific default username for connecting to the Mail server.
+This overrides the mail.user property. mail.from Specifies the return address of the current user.
+Used by the InternetAddress.getLocal- Address() method to specify the current user's email address.
+Defaults to "username@host"